Puskae/omarchy-cherrypick/README.md

 ## License

 MIT — see [LICENSE](LICENSE).
-Cherry-picked Omarchy configuration remains Copyright © David Heinemeier Hansson under MIT; the attribution and trademark notes live in [NOTICE](NOTICE), which keeps `LICENSE` byte-for-byte standard so GitHub detects it as MIT rather than "Other".
+Cherry-picked Omarchy configuration remains Copyright © David Heinemeier Hansson under MIT, and `hypr/hyprland.lua` began as Hyprland's own example config, Copyright © vaxerski under BSD 3-Clause.
+Both notices, the list of which files are derived from what, and the trademark note live in [NOTICE](NOTICE) — which keeps `LICENSE` byte-for-byte standard so GitHub detects it as MIT rather than "Other".